FrederikTobner/JBASIC/Readme.md

 ## Building

-The interpreter is built using maven, uses the JDK version 11 and can be built by running the following command
+The interpreter is built using maven and uses the JDK version 11.

-    mvn install

 ## How it works

-The interpretation of a program is performed in the following stages
+The interpretation of a program is performed in the following stages:

 * Lexical analysis: We iterate over all the characters in the source code and group them together to tokens
 * Parsing: Next we parse the linear sequence of tokens we have created in the previous step to create an abstract syntax